sbowl001/ios-afternoon-project-hungry-developers/README.md

 4. `Developer.run()` should call `think()` then `eat()` over and over again forever.
 5. `think()` should pick up both spoons before returning.
 6. `eat()` should pause for a random amount of time before putting both spoons down.
 (Hint: use `usleep()` to pause for a given number of microseconds).
 5. Create 5 `Spoon`s and 5 `Developer`s giving each developer a left and right spoon.
 Note that developers will of course share spoons.
-Ever developer's right spoon is the next developer's left spoon.
+Every developer's right spoon is the next developer's left spoon.
 6. Call `run()` on each developer in a different queue/thread.
 You can do this with the following code assuming you put your developers in an array:

 ```